ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

     users in a specific site collection.
 The from address must be a valid mail address as verified by SharePoint Online.

-For the WebJob, two connection strings are required.
-These are standard WebJob settings and not related to ESC, per se:
+For the WebJob, additional connection strings are required.
+These are standard WebJob settings and as such unrelated to ESC:

   - **AzureWebJobsDashboard**, **AzureWebJobsStorage**.
 The WebJob API stores logs and other runtime information inside an Azure Storage Account.
-Ideally, the account would be named after the WebJob, but the name must be between 3 and 24 lower-case characters.
-Thus, bugfreespoextsharingcntr would be a decent candidate (this is the placeholder used inside the config files).
+Ideally, the account would be named after the WebJob, but the name must be between 3 and 24 lower-case characters and Azure globally unique. *bugfreespoextsharingcntr* is used inside the config files, but constructing a real name including the tenant is better.

     The connection string is available under *Storage Account*, *Keys*, and then *Primary Connection String*.
 As with any config